openSUSE/yomi/README.md

 We can indicate the repositories that will be registered in the new installation, and the packages and patterns that will be installed.

+* `config`.
+Dictionary.
+Optional

+  Local configuration for the software section.

+  * `minimal`: Boolean.
+Optional.
+Default: `no`

+    Configure zypper to make a minimal installation, excluding recommended, documentation and multi-version packages.

 * `repositories`.
 Dictionary.

   Each key of the dictionary will be the name under where this